Verilator Visual Simulator Architecture

 The Verilator Simulation Engine

-I chose Verilator because it's an open-source SystemVerilog and Verilog compiler that transforms HDL designs into highly optimized cycle-accurate C++ models.
-Unlike traditional event-driven simulators (ModelSim, Questa, VCS) that interpret RTL constructs at runtime, Verilator performs ahead-of-time compilation, generating native machine code that executes 10-100x faster than interpreted simulation.
-The compiled model exposes all module ports as C++ class members, enabling seamless integration with testbench code written in C++.
-This makes Verilator ideal for performance-critical applications like continuous integration testing, hardware-software co-verification, and as given above real-time visual simulation.
+I chose Verilator because it's an open-source SystemVerilog and Verilog compiler that transforms HDL designs into optimized cycle-accurate C++ models.
+Unlike traditional event-driven simulators (ModelSim, Questa, DESim) that interpret RTL constructs at runtime, Verilator performs ahead-of-time compilation, generating native machine code that executes much faster faster than interpreted simulation.
+The compiled model exposes all module ports as C++ class members, enabling integration with testbench code written in C++.
+This makes Verilator ideal for the above given real-time visual simulation.

 // Example of typical Verilator API usage